Application of one-step method to parameter estimation in ODE models: Simulation study

 A direct computation gives that in model \eqref{linear} the asymptotic variance of $\bar\xi_n$ depends on $\theta,$ but is independent of the values of $\xi$ itself.
-In Figure~\ref{fig:asym_varx0} we see the estimated variance of the ACCEL estimators (plus signs) and that of the NLS (circles), for estimating $\xi_0$ based on $500$ simulation runs.
+In Figure~\ref{fig:asym_varx0} we plot the estimated variance of the one-step estimators (plus signs) and that of the NLS (circles), for estimating $\xi_0$ based on $500$ simulation runs.
 The estimates are superimposed on the theoretical asymptotic variance (dashed line).
-The top plot is for $\xi_0=0.5$ and the bottom one is for $\xi_0=1$.
+The left plot is for $\xi_0=0.5$ and the right one is for $\xi_0=1$.
 As the theory suggests, independently of the values of $\xi$, the true asymptotic variance is the same.
-Note that in this specific numerical example the estimated variances of the ACCEL and NLS estimators are the same.
-This is not surprising, since in order to apply the NLS we used as the initial point in the parameter space the SME (resulted from using a kernel with the largest bandwidth; this choice was arbitrary).
+Note that in this specific numerical example the estimated variances of the one-step and NLS estimators are the same.
+This is not surprising, since in order to apply the NLS we used as the initial point in the parameter space the SME (resulted from using the bandwidth $3\times n^{-1/3}$; this choice was arbitrary).
 The estimated variances agree with the asymptotic one.
 We note that the grid of $\theta_0$ does not include $0$, where the asymptotic variance equals zero.

 In Figure~\ref{fig:asym_vartheta} we see similar plots corresponding to estimating the asymptotic variances of $\bar\theta_n$.
 Here the variance has different order, depending on the value of $\xi_0$.
-Again, the estimated variances of the ACCEL (plus signs) and NLS (circles) estimators are the same, and both agree with the asymptotic one (dashed line).
+Again, the estimated variances of the one-step (plus signs) and NLS (circles) estimators are the same, and both agree with the asymptotic one (dashed line).
 Similar plots were obtained when considering other values for $\sigma^2,$ and therefore we do not present them here.

-The discussion above implies that we can provide confidence intervals together with the point estimates.
-An approximate $1-\alpha$ level confidence interval for $\eta_j$ is given by